-Don’t abandon those blogs yet!
+Don’t abandon those blogs and social networks yet!
 Now that you’re feeling confident from the Technology Bootcamp I experience, you’re ready for the accelerated pace of this course.
-You’ll learn the basics of two new technology tools each week.
-Get ready to take your lectures beyond PowerPoint presentations with Prezi, teach with word clouds and concept maps, and explore and create in Google Earth, lecture capture and distribution technologies, collaboration tools, copyrights, and more!
+You’ll learn the basics of one to two new technology tools each week.
+Get ready to move your lectures beyond PowerPoint presentations with Prezi, teach with word clouds and concept maps, and explore and create in Google Earth, lecture capture and distribution technologies, collaboration tools, copyrights, and more!
 Note: As with Bootcamp I, this course requires a significant commitment of time for the duration of the course, an eagerness to interact with colleagues, and a reliable multimedia computer with high speed Internet.

 Overview and Enrollment Policies: The NC-NET Academy courses are six-week, facilitator-led online courses that use Blackboard as the course platform.
 Enrollment is open to part-time or full-time community college faculty members in North Carolina on a first come, first served basis.
 A group of 36 colleges are eligible for early enrollment to ensure institutions with fewer resources have an opportunity to benefit from these professional development experiences.
 Up to six instructors from one college may register; additional faculty from the same college will be placed on the waiting list and admitted as space allows.

 Cost: Funding from the North Carolina Community College System to the NC-NET project (using Carl D. Perkins funds) covers the course tuition for all participating faculty.